 The Company's Board of Directors is currently comprised of five "independent directors", as that term is defined under NASDAQ rules, and three directors who are not "independent directors".
 The Company's CEO and President are current employees of the Company and are therefore not considered independent.
-Also, a former Vice President of the Company was an employee during the past three years, and therefore is not considered independent under Nasdag rules.
+Also, a former Vice President of the Company was an employee during the past three years, and therefore is not considered independent under Nasdaq rules.

 The Board believes that the service of the current Chairman of the Board as Chief Executive Officer of the Company is appropriate because it provides an important link between the Company's management and the Board, enabling the Board to benefit from management's views on the Company's business while the Board performs its oversight role.
 Further, the Board believes that the current Chairman & CEO's significant ownership of Sono-Tek Corporation stock aligns his interests with those of Sono-Tek's shareholders.
-In addition, the Board believes that having one person serve as both Chief Executive Officer and Chairman of the Board of Directors demonstrates for the Company's employees, strategic partners, customers and shareholders that Sono-Tek has one clear leader.
+In addition, the Board of Directors demonstrates for the Company's employees, strategic partners, customers and shareholders that Sono-Tek has one clear leader.